 What is official ID for cattle and bison?

+There are several types of approved official identification.
 Check out our guide to Official ID for cattle and bison.

 What cattle must be officially identified?

 Breeding cattle, rodeo cattle and all cattle for exhibition.
 Breeding cattle are all cattle except:

 - Heifers of beef breed less than 18 months of age maintained for feeding purposes

 - Bulls under ten months maintained for feeding purposes